 Ammonia has an indirect effect on the greenhouse effect, because about two percent are converted into nitrous oxide (N2O), a greenhouse gas with implications for climate change.

 Aerial ammonia - decrease performance

-When you enter a commercial livestock barn with poor ammonia management practices, you often have to cough.
-At least your throat is scratching heavily.
+When you enter a commercial livestock barn with poor ammonia management practices, you often have to cough or have a scratchy (inflamed) throat.
 The reason is the irritant gas ammonia, which usually is present in high concentration.
-Ammonia attacks the respiratory tract, eyes and mucous membranes - the gas is considered as stressor in animal husbandry.
+Ammonia attacks the respiratory tract, eyes and mucous membranes - the gas is considered a stressor in animal husbandry.

 On top, people living in the immediate vicinity of swine farms complain about odor emissions that require high investments to reduce ammonia concentrations in the exhaust air.
 Decreasing environmental pollution and protecting animal and human health while reducing emissions is clearly a top goal.
 Livestock ammonia management is the global target for a sustainable animal production and a safe environment.

 - Contains Quillaja, a triterpenoidal saponin and polyphenol antioxidants

 - Contributes to the reduction of ammonia emissions